BIG TERRAIN AND BROWN POW AT BIG SKY

-This years much anticipated Big Sky BME stop will showcase some of the best trails in the Northwest.
-Over the course of the 2-day event, racers can expect 3 to 4 stages per day and upwards of 9,500 feet of descending, most of which will be lift accessed.
+This years much anticipated Big Sky BME stop will showcase some of the best enduro tracks in the Northwest, and arguably some of the best trails in the US.
+Over the course of the 2-day event, racers can expect 3 to 4 stages per day and upwards of 7,500 feet of descending, most of which will be lift accessed.
 True to any BME event, there will be some pedal transitions equalling roughly 3,000 feet of climbing over both days.

 The terrain at Big Sky is steep and technical.
 Each stage will feature a unique mix of loamy dirt, roots, rocks, high speed singletrack, tight switchbacks and enough natural terrain that will leave you grinning ear to ear.